-Science, branding, policy making and leadership share common methodology.
+Science, branding, policy-making and leadership share a common methodology.

 I can imagine such hypothesis should be at first taken as not only overambitious but outrageous as well.

 But I go even further.
 I claim that only after we take initial hypothesis as valid, fundamental questions of four mentioned practices can be solved.
 These fundamental questions being: